 - Seawall location and alignment: The location of a seawall relative to the beach profile that moves back and forth over time is important.
 Did you know that seawalls located behind the active beach do not interact with waves under most circumstances?
 There are many seawalls that co-exist with healthy, high quality beaches.
 Manly, Bondi and Newcastle (main beach, not Stockton) are good examples of this situation.

 - Type of seawall and its geographical footprint: In locations like Wamberal Beach sloping rock revetments typically interact with waves and beach more than vertical seawalls, which can be placed further landward on the beach.
 This is because the sloping structures take up more space on the beach.
-A range of seawall types are being investigated for Wamberal.
+A range of seawall types were investigated for Wamberal.

 Did you know that ad hoc protection works have been placed at Wamberal Beach for many decades?